 Are you planning to develop a playground?
-You may discover that there are more equipment options than you expected.
+You may discover that there are more playground equipment names than you expected.

-From classic swing sets to artsy outdoor musical installations, you’ll be picking your favorites from a long list of playground equipment choices.
+From classic swing sets to artsy outdoor musical installations, you can pick your favorites from a long list of common playground equipment choices.

 However, it’s a fun challenge!
-We’re talking about play, after all.
+We’re talking about outdoor play, after all.
+You’ll choose the playground equipment once, then watch it get years of use.
+So, make great choices!

 Some wee ones have a taste for fun-sized thrills.
-These first few playground must-haves will help them take flight.
+This first playground equipment list will help them take flight.

 Swing Set